omninonsense/resume-stylist/README.md

 Also, since this uses PDFKit, you'll need to make sure you have `wkhtmltopdf` installed.
 On Arch it's as simple as running `sudo pacman -S wkhtmltopdf`, but consult their documentation for recommendations regarding other platforms: https://github.com/pdfkit/pdfkit#wkhtmltopdf

+## Features

+Here are some cool features:

+ - Uses Liquid as the templating language
+ - Support for inline Sass and SCSS by using `<style type="text/sass">` and `<style type="text/scss">`
+ - Support for multiple Resume formats (JSON and XML currently), but you can BYOF (Bring Your Own Format)!
+ - Export to PDF

 ## Usage